Sage

 They both return the same set of articles.
 However, the one with the double negative avoids counting the words sql and vdb.
 So, the order of the search results will differ.
 For the first one, results are ordered by the combined count of all three words.
 For the second one, results are ordered by the count of fluent only.

-The "Or" Operator
+The "or" Operator

 Typically, the | operator evaluates both operands, even when the first one is true (to count all words involved).
 However, if the | operator is (directly or indirectly) a sub-expression of the ! operator, short-circuit kicks in: if the left operand is true, the right operand is not evaluated, because Sage knows that it isn't supposed to count everything (instead, it just needs to determine whether the count is zero or non-zero, in effect).